sharesight/www.sharesight.com/howtos/build_problems.md

 This is another case where a field is missing, in this case it's happening earlier during the initial data download from Contentful.

+That comment about `::Fixnum is deprecated` looks scary, but you can ignore deprecation warnings like that.
+This is just to let us developers know that a certain feature is going to be removed sometime soon.

 *Solution*: Look for a recently edited entry missing that field (in this case, a title).